arclix/arclix-docs/docs/component-generation/generate.md

 -   generate it inside `src` directory by default If you run the command in the root folder.

 :::info
-`TypeScript` is the default template for component generation and if the developer wants `JavaScript` as the template they can customize the [`template`](../config.md#configure-template-property) property in `arclix.config.json` file.
+`TypeScript` is the default template for component generation and if the developer wants `JavaScript` as the template they can set the [`usesTypeScript`](../arclix-configuration/option.md#usestypescript) config property to `false` in `arclix.config.json` file.
 :::

 ### Generate multiple components